ahlstromcj/seq66/README.md

         *   Fixed the Mixolydian mode scale.
 Oops.
         *   The pattern editor time, roll, data, and event frames line up.
         *   Fixed error reading mute-groups; small fixes to configuration files.
-        *   More work on pattern-editor in tab.
-More to come.
+        *   Work on fitting pattern-editor in tab.
+        *   Work on mitigating weird hang in QApplication destructor.
     *   Version 0.95.1:
         *   Added 'auto' option to song-start-mode setting.
         *   Added missing harmonic-transposition option to the pattern editor.